rodolfokeesey/Haverford_Environmental_Chamber/README.md

-This chamber is the Generation 2 Haverford chamber in an open-hardware project for developing degradation chambers for perovskite materials (see figure below).
-The project is described in detail in article: [insert details]
+This repository is for the Generation 2 Haverford chamber in an open-hardware project for developing degradation chambers for perovskite materials (see figure below).
+It contains build instructions, 3D assets, and the codebase for replicating the design.
+This chamber has the capability of controlling sample temperature, humidity, and illumination of bulk perovskite samples.
+Sample degredation is recorded via automated color calibrated imaging.

 ![Degradation chamber generations in the open-hardware project.
 This repository describes Haverford Gen. 2 chamber.](https://github.com/PV-Lab/hte_degradation_chamber/blob/main/Chamber_generations.png)

+HARDWARE BUILD GUIDE:
+- For the hardware build guide, please see the build guide located within the Documentation folder

 PREREQUISITE SOFTWARE
 - ThorLabs Camera Software (For time-lapse image collection)